 Why not train people not to do them?
 We do.
 That is what society does.
 If everyone learned what we were taught is right, when we were growing up, we would not need to worry.

-- Why not teach murders not to kill?
+- We teach our children not to kill

-- Why not teach rapists not to rape?
+- We teach our children not to hurt

-- Why not teach robbers not to rob?
+- We teach our children not to steal?

 Out responses have taken every form possible since the dawn of time.
 What evolved is what works best; none of our methods is perfect, and most of our methods take three forms:

 - Obstacles – Decrease chances of success

 No one of these forms is enough, in fact all three forms are necessary to deal with problems of human nature.